Cipher Mining Inc. (CIFR) Shares Decline Despite Market Challenges

 H.C.
 Wainwright gave a rating of “Buy” to CIFR, setting the target price at $3 in the report published on February 07th of the current year.

-During the last 5 trading sessions, CIFR rose by +5.91%, which changed the moving average for the period of 200-days by +111.81% in comparison to the 20-day moving average, which settled at $2.33.
-In addition, Cipher Mining Inc. saw 380.36% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CIFR fell by -26.12%, which changed the moving average for the period of 200-days by +41.45% in comparison to the 20-day moving average, which settled at $2.36.
+In addition, Cipher Mining Inc. saw 292.86% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading